Sanglorian/orcus/Orcus Player Options - current.md

 ## Distributing Magic Items

-GMs can decide for themselves how to distribute magic items in their games, but for a balanced game there are a variety of options.
+GMs can decide for themselves how to distribute magic items in their games, but for a balanced game there are three options.

-### Steady Progression
+### 1. Steady Progression

 A player character should get a new permanent magic item every 12 encounters or so, and that item should be of a level equal to their own level +1 to +4 (roughly 25% chance of each).
-Since there are roughly 10 encounters to a level, other ways of thinking about this is that:
+Since there are roughly 10 encounters to a level, other ways of thinking about this are that:

 1. each level a player character should get 0.8 of a permanent item *or*
 2. each level, a five-adventurer team should get four permanent items *or*